s0md3v/Photon/README.md

 - Fix issues & submit a pull request

 Please read the [guidelines](https://github.com/s0md3v/Photon/wiki/Guidelines) before submitting a pull request or issue.

+Do you want to have a conversation in private?
+Hit me up on my [twitter](https://twitter.com/s0md3v/), inbox is open :)

 **Photon** is licensed under [GPL v3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html)